grafana/agent/docs/rfcs/0004-agent-flow.md

 ## 2.1 Expression Based

 Expression based is writing expressions that allow referencing other components streams/outputs/values and using them directly.
+Expressions allow referencing other fields, along with complex programming concepts. (functions, arithmetic ect).
+For instance `field1 = len(service_discover1.targets)`.

 **Pros**

 * Easier to Implement, evaluating expressions can map directly to existing config structs
-* Components are more reusable, you can pass basic types arounds (string, int, bool)
+* Components are more reusable, you can pass basic types around (string, int, bool) in addition to custom types

 **Cons**
 * Harder for users to wire things together
+  * References to components are more complex, which may be harder to understand
 * Harder to build a GUI for
+  * Every field of a component is potentially dynamic, making it harder to represent visually

 ## 2.2 Message Based